 If it’s been a lifelong ambition to drink a cocktail out of a toy truck or powder your nose in a Star Wars-themed bathroom, the slightly off-the-wall venue, Cheeky Tiki’s, might be the one for you.

 For a general night of debauchery, start your evening in the likes of Ghetto Club or Drunken Duncan’s Cocktail Factory for fish-bowls, fresh-fruit cocktails and happy-hour specials.
 For serious clubbing head to Barrage or Rescue where you can expect cage dancers, fire shows and big-name DJs across the summer.

 Head away from the centre of the main strip and you’ll find quieter bars like Buca Lounge Bar offering chilled-out cocktails and sunset views.
 Traditional Greek tavernas also make for a great alternative where you can eat meze, drink ouzo and carafes of local wine and experience an authentic Zakynthian evening.

 Explore the island

 Zante has so much more to offer than party nights and sunloungers.
-Take an organised tour and head for the hills for the chance to explore the beautiful island of Zante off the beaten track.
-You'll find a wide range of tours available from Laganas, whether you want to go on foot or mountain bike, quad bike or 4x4.
+Even if you choose Laganas All Inclusive holidays, be sure to take an organised tour and head for the hills for the chance to explore the beautiful island of Zante off the beaten track.
+You’ll find a wide range of tours available from Laganas, whether you want to go on foot or mountain bike, quad bike or 4×4.